 sudo cp -a /tmp/wordpress/. /var/www/demo

-Now that we have copied all the WordPress folder to root directory, let’s change the ownership so that the WordPress will automatically make the required changes on the file and folder system without our explicit permission.
+Now that we have copied all the WordPress folders to the root directory let’s change the ownership so that WordPress will automatically make the required changes on the file and folder system without our explicit permission.

 sudo chown -R www-data:www-data /var/www/demo

-Next, proceed with editing the wp-config.php file to add the MySQL credential details and install WordPress.
+Next, edit the wp-config.php file to add the MySQL credential details and install WordPress.
 You can log in cloud server via SFTP using FileZilla.

 Open the WordPress configuration file in SFTP client FileZilla located in /var/www/demo/wp-config.php and follow the steps: